Jan M. Ziolkowski: Publications

 Ziolkowski's first major involvement in the study of the Roman poet Virgil came in 2008, when he brought out with Michael C. J. Putnam, emeritus of Brown University, a stout anthology of translations, The Virgilian Tradition: The First Fifteen Hundred Years, published by Yale University Press.
 In 2014 he expanded upon that resource with the three volumes of The Virgil Encyclopedia, co-edited with his colleague Richard F. Thomas of Harvard University, published by Wiley-Blackwell.
 He took his initial step into the classical tradition in 2007, when his Nota Bene: Reading Classics and Writing Songs in the Early Middle Ages was released in Publications of The Journal of Medieval Latin.
 This book explores the functions that musical notation served in the reception of Classical Latin literature in early medieval schools and education.

 Among his contributions to the study of Dante Alighieri, Ziolkowski edited Dante and the Greeks, published by Dumbarton Oaks Publications in 2014, and Dante and Islam, published by Fordham University Press in 2015.
 Both books set the Italian poet in broader contexts, along the way helping to connect Dante studies with medieval, Byzantine, and Islamic studies.

 In 2018 he brought out The Juggler of Notre Dame and the Medievalizing of Modernity, published with open access by Open Book Publishers.
 These six volumes probe a single story from its first incarnation in a medieval French poem in the early thirteenth century through its later reception from the 1870s down to the present day.
 Alongside the multivolume scholarship, he arranged for the reprinting of two books, Barbara Cooney, The Little Juggler, Adapted from an Old French Legend and Illustrated, from 1961, and José María Souvirón, El juglarcillo de la Virgen, illustrated by Roser Bru, from 1942.
 He put into English a French version of the story for two translations, Anatole France, The Juggler of Our Lady.
 Written out, illuminated, and historiated by Malatesta, and The Juggler of Notre Dame, illustrated by Maurice Lalau.

 Ziolkowski founded the Dumbarton Oaks Medieval Library and served as its general editor from 2008 through 2020.
 He edited and co-translated the volume of Satires by Sextus Amarcius and Eupolemius, in 2011.

 His interest in the history and theory of philology became apparent first in the introduction to the short collection On Philology, printed by Penn State Press in 1990, which he edited after organizing the conference on which the journal issue and book were based.
 His widest-ranging reprise of the topic was in a review entitled “Metaphilology."
-In 2008, he devoted an article to “The Role of Interpretive Studies in Medieval Latin Philology.”
-Most recently, he brought out “Medieval Precedents for Sceptical Philology.”
+In 2008, he devoted an article to "The Role of Interpretive Studies in Medieval Latin Philology."
+In 2019, he brought out "Medieval Precedents for Sceptical Philology."